Solutions to supply chain challenges that make us all happy

 We’ve listed Spring Porch Pots, pansy flats and bowls, perennials like hellebores, hydrangeas and lilacs.
 There are shrub and tree favorites and harder-to-find varieties.
 And pre-ordering makes it possible to shorten if not eliminate shipping delays, especially when trucks are coming from farms in Indiana.

 Pre-ordering is smart.
 It’s a sustainable way to do business and eliminate waste.
 It’s a way for us to offer you as many choices and alternatives as possible, especially when they are in short supply.
 It ensures that product is fresh and ready to thrive when you bring it home.
-And it’s so easy to do online, with options to choose your pick-up or delivery date.
+And it’s so easy to do online, plus free delivery with minimum order (or small fee with local delivery) and the option to have us plant for you.